 Harnessing the Power of Wind is a Year 5-8 Science and Technology resource that looks at how the power of wind can be harnessed.
 The resource is available to download here in English and Te Reo Maori.

 Measuring Wind Power investigates how the energy of wind drives the America’s Cup boats and affects their speed.
 Aimed at Year 5-8, the resources are linked to the Maths curriculum.
 The resource is available to download here in English and Te Reo Maori.

 Learn what makes a boat stable and what you need to make it move through the water more easily by doing this simple sailing boat activity.
 Download the activity here.

-Four lucky schools will be getting a visit from members of Emirates Team New Zealand in Term Four and get to see the famous ‘Auld Mug’ – the America’s Cup Trophy – in Term Four having won our America’s Cup Trophy experience competition.
+Four lucky schools got a visit from members of Emirates Team New Zealand in Term Four 2020 and saw the famous ‘Auld Mug’ – the America’s Cup Trophy – having won our America’s Cup Trophy experience competition.

-The schools include Te Mata School in Havelock North, Peachgrove Intermediate in Hamilton, Lake Rotoiti School in Nelson Lakes District and Ravensbourne Primary School in Dunedin.
+The schools included Te Mata School in Havelock North, Peachgrove Intermediate in Hamilton, Lake Rotoiti School in Nelson Lakes District and Ravensbourne Primary School in Dunedin.
 Check out their winning entries here.

-Each school will also receive $3,000 worth of science, technology, engineering and maths equipment which we hope will get them excited about these cool subjects.
+Each school also received $3,000 worth of science, technology, engineering and maths equipment which we hope will get them excited about these cool subjects.

 What’s coming up next?